 - Grades should be updated prior to Monday weekly in PowerSchool by all teachers.
-At least one grade per week should be issued in PowerSchool. - A printed interim must be provided for parents who do not have access to a computer. - At the end of each semester a complete grade book report must be submitted to Administration.
-This report must include all grades (tests, quizzes, homework, final grades, exam grade, attendance, etc.).
+At least one grade per week should be issued in PowerSchool. - A printed interim must be provided for parents who do not have access to a computer upon request. - Extreme changes in student performance should be discussed with parents and students as the performance is changing.
+However, it is the parents responsibility to make sure that the student's contact information is up to date with the school for the communication to occur.